RegEx in Excel (For Matching, Extracting and Replacing)

 • In the example below, we have the same dataset with employee names and their corresponding unique codes of a special pattern.

 • The RegEx of this pattern is \d{2}-\d{2}-\d{4}-PoS-\d.
-And we want to replace it with the following RegEx: xx-xx-xxxx-PoS-x.
+We want to replace it with the following RegEx: xx-xx-xxxx-PoS-x.

-• For that, we used the following formula:
+• We used the following formula:

 =RegReplace(C5,$C$16,$C$17)